youstormorg/Tiwi/README.md

 Join the ACCESS Hive forum and then join the Atmosphere Working Group https://www.access-nri.org.au/join-community-working-groups/

+Once you are a member of gx60 you should be able to access the data.

 There are two sets of 11 simulations that use 5 year climatological November conditions 1970-1974  .....
 2020 to 2024 as the initial, and boundary conditions.
 The two sets differ in the 3D climatological data only.